 Keep your dog comfy»

-Bear in mind that your dog won't be able to join you in the wine tasting area.
-As tasting areas are inside, they fall under the national food regulations prohibiting dog access.
+Bear in mind that your dog won't be able to join you in the wine tasting areas if they are located inside, because they fall under the national food regulations prohibiting dog access.
+Shaw Wines is the only winery we list that also offers outdoor wine tasting.
 However, all our recommended wineries offer shady, safe spots to tie up your dog immediately outside the tasting area.
-They also have shady parking spots so your dog could be left in the car for a short time while you're trying out wines, but you would need to check them frequently as shade moves.
+They also have shady parking spots so your dog could be left in the car for a short time while you're trying out wines, but you would need to check them frequently in warm months as shade moves.
 We also recommend bringing a rug or your dog's bed so they can rest comfortably while you're wine tasting or enjoying your meal.

 Be a considerate guest»